fwextensions/quick-score/README.md

 * `item`: the string that was scored
 * `score`: the floating point score of the string for the current query
-* `matches`: an array of arrays that specifies the character ranges where the query matched the string
+* `matches`: an array of arrays that specify the character ranges where the query matched the string

 This array could then be used to render a list of matching results as the user types a query.